-- Allowing soil to contact siding or any wood portion of the house.
-Ideally, there should be at least 6 inches of clearance from soil to the lower edge of the siding. - Inadequate ventilation under houses with crawl spaces. - Digging or tilling in the treated soil band. - Adding raised flowerbeds against the outer wall of the house. - Damage or destruction of bait stations that create gaps in termite protection around a building. - Stacking firewood or lumber against the house. - Piling mulch against the foundation. - Allowing leaves or pine straw to accumulate against the house. - Planting shrubs or flowerbeds too near the foundation, making inspection difficult. - Trees growing too near the house, where roots can grow under the foundation. - Soil being washed away from or against the foundation. - Removing or replacing treated soil when installing plumbing or other utilities. - Dogs or other animals digging in the treated soil band. - Water from the roof or downspouts dripping onto the treated soil band. - Water from air conditioners or leaky faucets dripping onto the treated soil band. - Excessive irrigation water leaching through the treated soil band. - Poor drainage, allowing water to pool against the foundation. - Moist wood due to plumbing leaks, structural leaks, or condensation.
+- Allowing soil to contact siding or any wood portion of the house. - Inadequate ventilation under houses with crawl spaces. - Digging or tilling in the treated soil band. - Adding raised flowerbeds against the outer wall of the house. - Damage or destruction of bait stations that create gaps in termite protection around a building. - Stacking firewood or lumber against the house. - Piling mulch against the foundation. - Allowing leaves or pine straw to accumulate against the house. - Planting shrubs or flowerbeds too near the foundation, making inspection difficult. - Trees growing too near the house, where roots can grow under the foundation. - Soil being washed away from or against the foundation. - Removing or replacing treated soil when installing plumbing or other utilities. - Dogs or other animals digging in treated soil band. - Water from roof or downspouts dripping onto treated soil band. - Water from air conditioners or leaky faucets dripping onto treated soil band. - Excessive irrigation water leaching through treated soil band. - Poor drainage, allowing water to pool against foundation. - Moist wood due to plumbing leaks, structural leaks, or condensation.
 Leaks and moisture problems are major termite risk factors!